CARRIXK/optimize/README.md

 - Register

-The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-This section introduces the user to Love Running with an eye catching animation to grab their attention Landing Page
+This page will allow the user to get signed up to Love Running to start their running journey with the community.
+The user will be able specify if they would like to take part in road, trail or both types of running.
+The user will be asked to submit their full name and email address.

 - Login